ElderBass/Employee-Tracker/MYREADME.md

 # Employee Tracker
-An application for viewing and managing employees in a database.
+An application for viewing and managing employees in a database, created by Seth Zygarlicke.

 ### Links: